psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 And one of the assembly said,
 And in a lusty voice he said it
-" O princely hero lend us aid,
+"O princely hero lend us aid,
-And save us from great dangers dreaded. "
+And save us from great dangers dreaded."

 In coming forward I did lag
 Not — and they had a flag of marble,